Britain wants powers to impose tougher curbs on banks

 The Bank of England's Financial Policy Committee (FPC), set up to plug supervisory gaps highlighted by the crisis, can force banks to increase their capital buffers.

-Financial Secretary to the Treasury Greg Clark told a panel of MPs on Wednesday he also wanted the committee to be able to temporarily impose stricter leverage curbs on banks than the limit laid down by Basel III, when financial stability was threatened.
+Britain's financial services minister Greg Clark told a panel of lawmakers on Wednesday he also wanted the committee to be able to temporarily impose stricter leverage curbs on banks than the limit laid down by Basel III, when financial stability was threatened.

 The leverage ratio measures a bank's total assets against its equity, and under the Basel III accord, it has been set at a 3 percent, meaning leverage should be no more than 33 times assets.